Hedge fund Grandmaster sees stock market crash in China

 "We have been and remain structurally bullish on U.S. equities," he said.
 "The kinds of companies that were massively overvalued 15 years ago have become good investments - blue-chip, large-cap, quality businesses.
 It's technology companies but plenty of other companies too."

-He said he does not like stocks in the energy, materials, mining and industrials sector, which he says have outperformed in the last decade on the back of Chinese growth.
-"These are exactly the wrong place to be looking," Wolff said.
+He said he doesn't like stocks in the energy, materials, mining and industrials sector, which he says have outperformed in the last decade on the back of Chinese growth.
+"These are exactly the wrong place to be looking," he said.

+* Ceo keith skeoch tells analysts' call standard life still needs insurance business, no short-term plan to sell annuities back book

+* Miners lead sectoral fallers as metal prices slip (Adds details, updates prices)